http://nottsbushido.co.uk/hotstore/Hotsale-20150822-337460.html AFRICAN DISRUPTORS

 Listen to Kwami and Emily’s Harvard Business School’s Disruptive Voice Podcast here for more details on the story.

 So, instead of simply providing a machine, Kwami and Emily began thinking about how to build a market for a product they knew little to nothing about.
 So it is with innovations that create markets.
 At the onset, the entrepreneur typically has to create an integrated business model which encompasses multiple components of the solution’s value chain.
 MoringaConnect did three things to create a market for both the farmers and its product in Ghana.
 The company provided financing and education to the farmers; added value to the farmer’s harvests in-country; and finally, created partnerships with both local and global companies to sell the processed products.
 Consider how this differs from simply planting the trees (like the aid organizations did) or Kwami and Emily’s original idea of simply providing a processing machine to the farmers.
 It is significantly more difficult.
 But it is also significantly more impactful.
 See Figure 1 for MoringaConnect’s business model.

-Figure 1 MoringaConnect Business Model
+go to link Figure 1 MoringaConnect Business Model

 In just three years, MoringaConnect has engaged more than 2,000 farming families across ten regions in Ghana, providing them nutrition workshops on how to integrate the nutrient dense moringa leaves into their everyday meals.
 The company also provides agricultural inputs and technical training to boost farmer productivity which has resulted in over $400k in new income from the farmers’ moringa harvest, representing a 5–10x increase in income for farmers.